HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Custom_Operators.rst

-kv_reorder                                Yes      Yes      Yes       No      Yes       Yes       No        Yes        No       No masked_batch_gemm                         Yes      Yes      Yes       No       No        No       No        Yes        No       No ragged_softmax                            Yes      Yes      Yes       No       No        No       No         No        No       No mixture_of_experts                        Yes      Yes      Yes       No       No        No       No        Yes        No       No mixture_of_experts.fused_weights          Yes      Yes      Yes       No       No        No       No        Yes        No       No rotary_pos_embedding                      Yes      Yes      Yes       No       No        No       No         No        No       No rotary_pos_embedding_backward             Yes      Yes      Yes       No       No        No       No         No        No       No ctc_loss_custom                           Yes      Yes      Yes       No       No        No       No         No        No       No
+kv_reorder                                Yes      Yes      Yes       No      Yes       Yes       No        Yes        No       No masked_batch_gemm                         Yes      Yes      Yes       No       No        No       No        Yes        No       No ragged_softmax                            Yes      Yes      Yes       No       No        No       No         No        No       No mixture_of_experts                        Yes      Yes      No        No       No        No       No        Yes        No       No mixture_of_experts.fused_weights          Yes      Yes      No        No       No        No       No        Yes        No       No rotary_pos_embedding                      Yes      Yes      Yes       No       No        No       No         No        No       No rotary_pos_embedding_backward             Yes      Yes      Yes       No       No        No       No         No        No       No ctc_loss_custom                           Yes      Yes      Yes       No       No        No       No         No        No       No